 The idea of the Criminal Code of child pornography includes the following:

-- Visual presentation of a person under 18 or who appears to be under 18 engaging in explicit sexual behavior.
+- Visual presentation of a person under 18 or who appears to be under 18 engaging in explicit sexual behaviour.

 - A printed, displayed, or audio piece that promotes or counsels sexual conduct with a person under the age of 18.

-- The audio version prominently features the description, presentation, or portrayal of sexual behavior with a person under the age of eighteen done for sexual purposes.
+- The audio version prominently features the description, presentation, or portrayal of sexual behaviour with a person under the age of eighteen done for sexual purposes.

 What is Cybertip?